DHTMLX/docs-suite/docs/calendar/api/calendar_dateformat_config.md

 # dateFormat

-@short: defines the format of dates in Сalendar
+@short: defines the format of dates in Calendar

 @signature: {'dateFormat?: string;'}